IvanLiIV/CS206-Computational-Microeconomics/README.md

 - [CSEcon](/CSEcon/README.md) - Reflections on Milestone 1
 - [Advanced CSEcon](/Advance_CSEcon/README.md) - Advanced reflections on Milestone 2

 ## 📬 How to Reach Me
 - **Email**: [yl772@duke.edu](mailto:yl772@duke.edu)

+## Final Reflections
+- **Intellectual Growth**: Throughout this course, I have expanded my understanding of how machine learning can address significant social and economic challenges.
+The magic of interdisciplinary research lies in its ability to bridge diverse fields, offering new perspectives and solutions.
+- **Professional Growth**: This course has enhanced my skill set, blending technical prowess with economic insight, which is essential for crafting a well-rounded professional profile.
+- **Living a Purposeful Life**: My aspiration is to pioneer advances in the integration of AI and economics, aiming for impactful contributions that enhance societal welfare.
+Imagine one day receiving the Turing Award for revolutionizing economic theories through AI.